JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_08/lecture.md

     map(accum!, args)
 end
 ```
 where we should assert that the output dimension is 1.
-In our implementation  we dirtilly expect the output of f to be summed to a scalar.
+In our implementation we dirtily expect the output of f to be summed to a scalar.

 Let's compare the results to those computed by Zygote
 ```julia